lambdageek/cppguide-wip/cppguide.md

     anything imported into a namespace in a header file becomes part of the public API exported by that file.

-        // Shorten access to some commonly used names in .cc files. namespace baz = ::foo::bar::baz;
+        // Shorten access to some commonly used names in .cpp files. namespace baz = ::foo::bar::baz;

         // Shorten access to some commonly used names (in a .h file). namespace librarian {
         	namespace impl {  // Internal, not part of the API. namespace sidetable = ::pipeline_diagnostics::sidetable;
         	}  // namespace impl

-        inline void my_inline_function() {
+        	inline void
+			my_inline_function ()
+			{
           		// namespace alias local to a function (or method). namespace baz = ::foo::bar::baz;
           		...
         	}
         }  // namespace librarian

   - Do not use inline namespaces.